 It’s been like a physical combustion of synchronicity.
 We are made of atoms and pieces of information that connect and intertwine permanently like a plasma.
 But the magical is not only due to one person, attitude or style, it is also linked with the nature of the city to welcome you, its capacity to vehiculate the proper energy around to be invested with the smiles and the good intentions of the people you talk to, the way they invite you into their lives and intimacy, or try to understand your accent; the attention the connected city suddenly pays at you even sometimes with the cooperation of the urban constructions, electric cables, streets’ walls, cobbles, lights and connective zones, because you are person of culture.

-It’s not an accident if our digital civilization started with the fée electricité, the transports and the urban architecture our modern technology use to connect.
-Information emerges in the antics canals remixed with the newness media and technology bring to our modern lives and is interrelated with networks of social texts, human subjects and machine interfaces.
-This is what technology is meant to be to let new models of subjectivity occur.
+It’s not an accident if our virtual civilization started with the fée electricité, the transports and the architecture our modern objects use to connect.
+Information flows in the antic canals remixed with the newness of media and technology and is interrelated with networks of texts, subjects and interfaces.
+This kind of modernity is what technology is meant to be to let models of human subjectivity survive in a new way.

-While shaping our transitory identities, some advanced societies have invented the way to adapt.
-After the war, Denmark had to rebuilt and to recover from bombing and occupation by successively the Swedish and the German.
-They probably learnt to appropriate, reappropriate, transform and integrate minor narratives within their social forms of communication.
+While shaping our transient identities, some advanced societies have invented the way to adapt while others are derailing into contempt and self-complacency.
+After the war, Denmark had to rebuilt and to recover from bombing and occupation by successively the Swedish and the German, just as France.
+They learnt to transform and include minor narratives within their social forms of communication.
 This is the resilient city my resilient soul and body were calling for : the informational city made as fluid as we dreamed about.

 Ce(tte) œuvre est mise à disposition selon les termes de la Licence Creative Commons Attribution – Pas d’Utilisation Commerciale – Partage dans les Mêmes Conditions 4.0 International.